Ensemble Studios: Legacy

-In 2008, a third studio called Newtoy, Inc. was created by brothers David and Paul Bettner, developers from Ensemble, which released Chess With Friends for the iPhone in November 2008, and Words With Friends in August 2009.
-Newtoy was also acquired by Zynga and renamed Zynga With Friends, a moniker off of Newtoy's successful 'with friends' series.
-Newtoy released two games while they were independent.
+Newtoy, Inc., was formed in 2008 by brothers David and Paul Bettner, developers from Ensemble.
+The McKinney, Texas-based company released Chess With Friends for the iPhone in November 2008 and the wildly popular Words With Friends in August 2009.
+In 2011, Zynga acquired Newtoy for $53 million and renamed the company Zynga With Friends, a moniker off of Newtoy's successful 'with friends' series.
+The brothers left the company in 2012.
+Paul started a company in 2013 to develop for the Android-based Ouya gaming system.